 The easiest way to watch Netflix on your projector is if you own a smart model.
-A smart projector like the Epson Home Cinema 2250 (from Amazon) functions similar to a computer.
+A smart projector like the Epson Home Cinema 2250 (on Amazon) functions similarly to a computer.
 It has a processor, storage, and Ram, along with an iOS or Android operating system.
 You can install apps like Netflix and other streaming services on the smart projector.

 Most modern projectors, within the last five years or so, are equipped with Wi-Fi compatibility.
 How the various models connect to a Wi-Fi network depends on their design.
 Some projectors can connect wirelessly.
 You just follow the simple installation steps to get the projector to recognize the Wi-Fi signal.

 Even when the projector is connected to the home’s WI-FI network, you still need a streaming stick to get Netflix on the screen.
 Roku and Amazon Fire TV Sticks, (on Amazon), are two options.

 Both devices are discrete and simply plug into the projector’s USB port.
 Usually located on the back or the side.
 It also needs to be plugged into an external power source.
 From there, simply follow the onscreen prompts to access your streaming accounts.

 A Chromecast device is another option if you’re trying to avoid adding cables to your entertainment setup.
 It plugs into the projector’s HDMI port and is controlled with your Android or iOS device.
 You can also use your laptop or PC with the Chromecast device.

 There are two models to choose from including the standard Chromecast stick which produces stunning 1080p resolution, and the Chromecast Ultra which can support Netflix content in 4K.